SagarBarate/SagarBarate/README.md

 - 📄**Application Development Analyst**– **Accenture - Mumbai, India, August 2023– August 2024**<br>
 Retail Channel (Banking Project)  <br>
-•	Contributed to the development of the Reward Portal (Edge Reward) where customers earn and redeemed points on all type of transactions, enhancing user engagement and customer loyalty.
+•	Contributed to the development of the Reward Portal (Edge Reward) where customers earn and redeemed points on all type of transactions, enhancing user engagement and customer loyalty.<br>
-•	Developed Dynamic banners for showcasing the latest offers, improving real-time marketing capabilities and user experience.
+•	Developed Dynamic banners for showcasing the latest offers, improving real-time marketing capabilities and user experience.<br>
-•	Utilized Java, Spring Boot, and Hibernate to create a robust and scalable RESTful API for the bank’s Reward Portal, improving transaction processing efficiency and enhancing user experience, contributing to a 30% increase in customer engagement and reward redemptions.
+•	Utilized Java, Spring Boot, and Hibernate to create a robust and scalable RESTful API for the bank’s Reward Portal, improving transaction processing efficiency and enhancing user experience, contributing to a 30% increase in customer engagement and reward redemptions.<br>
-•	Worked on the WhatsApp Banking Campaign, focusing on maintenance activities, Docker containerization of jar files, and Disaster Recovery (DR) procedures to ensure system resilience and reliability.
+•	Worked on the WhatsApp Banking Campaign, focusing on maintenance activities, Docker containerization of jar files, and Disaster Recovery (DR) procedures to ensure system resilience and reliability.<br>
-•	Supported a chatbot application for server monitoring, deployments, patch management, and log analysis, improving operational efficiency and system uptime.
+•	Supported a chatbot application for server monitoring, deployments, patch management, and log analysis, improving operational efficiency and system uptime.<br>
-•	Key Technologies: Java, Spring Boot, Spring JPA, Docker, AWS, Jenkins, Linux, ReactJS, Microservices.
+•	Key Technologies: Java, Spring Boot, Spring JPA, Docker, AWS, Jenkins, Linux, ReactJS, Microservices.<br>
 TeachNow ( E-Learning Platform)<br>
-•	Reduced the manual efforts of Ops team upto 90% by automating report generation for candidates.
+•	Reduced the manual efforts of Ops team upto 90% by automating report generation for candidates.<br>
-•	Refactored legacy code, applied best practices and optimized algorithms to enhance search functionality and improve platform search operations by 25%.
+•	Refactored legacy code, applied best practices and optimized algorithms to enhance search functionality and improve platform search operations by 25%.<br>
 •	Introduced a user-friendly Drag and Drop feature for generating questions and quizzes, enhancing the interactivity and engagement of the learning content.
-Took ownership of scaling and refactoring legacy code and turned it into smaller reusable object-oriented code.
+Took ownership of scaling and refactoring legacy code and turned it into smaller reusable object-oriented code.<br>
-•	Implemented Shimmer UI for the e-learning platform, enhancing user experience by providing smooth, engaging loading screens.
+•	Implemented Shimmer UI for the e-learning platform, enhancing user experience by providing smooth, engaging loading screens.<br>
-•	Integrated lazy loading techniques to optimize content delivery, improving platform performance and reducing page load times, resulting in a more efficient and seamless user experience.
+•	Integrated lazy loading techniques to optimize content delivery, improving platform performance and reducing page load times, resulting in a more efficient and seamless user experience.<br>
-•	Key Technologies: ReactJS, HTML, CSS, Tailwind CSS.
+•	Key Technologies: ReactJS, HTML, CSS, Tailwind CSS.<br>

 <h3 align="left">Connect with me:</h3>